zephchanch/Blog-Solution/README.md

 # A comprehensive study of app store user ratings.
+## Introduction¶
+In this project, we shall pick a dataset, analyse it, draw insight from the data and use it to answer business questions posed.
+We shall follow the CRISP-DM(Cross Industry Process For Data Mining) Methodology which consists following steps:
-## Business Understanding
++ Business Understanding
-This project is centered the understanding of the factors which influence user ratings on Apple app store.
-The project will address these five questions:
++ Data Understanding
++ Data Preparation
++ Modelling
++ Evaluation
++ Deployment.

+## Motivation
+Big up to everyone who thinks or plans on having an application on an appstore(precisely the apple appstore), and a "bigger up" for those who already have.
+Putting an app on an app store is a big step.
+The other step is to get people to download and use the app.
+The number of downloads of an app very much depends on rating, and the number of reviews given for the said app.
+According to a [suvey](https://www.apptentive.com/blog/2015/05/05/app-store-ratings-reviews-guide/) conducted by [Appentive](https://www.apptentive.com/), a company which uses customer feedback to help compainies increase their app downloads:
++ 92% of the top 100 paid apps have at least a 4 star rating.
++ 98% of the top 100 free apps have at least a 4 star rating

+So before asking the team of developers to start working on one of those 'killer' app-ideas that will be next big thing and make millions, it may be wise to look into the appstore and investigate factors affecting user ratings and the different categories or genres of applications.
+Is it possible to predict if an app will be highly rated or not?
+What can one do to maximise the chances for his/her app to be highly rated?

+My team of 1 has decided to embark on such a task.
+Come with me as we explore the Apple app store to see if we can make some sense out of the ratings and find out information that can help the future app developer.

+We will attemp to answer questions like:
-- Which genre of applications is most common on the app store?
++ Which genre of applications are most common on the app store?
++ What is the most common rating?
-- Which genre of applications are highly rated and which are least rated?
++ Which genre of applications are highly rated and which are least rated?
++ How are prices distributed?
-- How do the number of languages and supported devices affect user rating?
++ How does the number of languages and supported devices affect user rating?
-- Can the rating of the application be predicted from the initial properties of the application(size, supported devices, languages, price….)
++ Can the rating of the application be predicted from the initial properties of the application(size, supported devices, languages, price….)

-The project will utilize visualizations like bar-charts to answer the first four questions and the last will utilize supervised learning to determine if ratings could be predicted.

 ### Required Packages
 These are the required packages for the project.